omerssimsekk/AIPoweredMovieRecommender/README.md

 ## How It Works

+1. **Movie Search**:
-1. **Input**: Enter the name of a movie you enjoy
+   - Enter the name of a movie in the search bar
-2. **AI Analysis**: The Deepseek AI analyzes your movie choice and finds similar movies based on:
-   - Thematic elements
-   - Storytelling style
-   - Visual atmosphere
-   - Plot similarities
-   - Genre elements
-3. **Movie Information**: The app fetches official movie posters and details from TMDB
-4. **Display**: Shows 10 movie recommendations with:
+   - Click search or press Enter

+2. **Behind the Scenes**:
+   - Deepseek AI generates 10 similar movie suggestions with explanations of why they're similar
+   - TMDB API fetches the movie posters for visual display

+3. **Results Display**:
+   - Each suggestion shows up as a card with:
-   - Movie poster
+     - Movie poster from TMDB
-   - Title and release year
+     - Movie title and release year
-   - Detailed explanation of similarities (revealed on hover)
+     - Hover over a card to see why it's similar to your searched movie

 ## Setup